vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/kafka-backup.md

 In this section, we'll use Velero to back up the Apache Kafka deployment including namespace.

-1. Backup the database using velero:
+1. Back up the database using velero:

     ```bash
     # velero backup create kafka-backup-01b --include-namespaces kafka